AnaMelisaGo/portfolio-2-mario-schulte-table/README.md

 When I tried to set up the input form from index.html, there was a conflict in JavaScript.
 It couldn’t execute the rest of the codes from the script file for table.html and the index.html.
 I had to join the table file and the index file to make the script execute.
 I managed to make it work using event listeners.
 When a button is clicked a section is shown and the other is hidden.

-The player name is shown in different part of the page: in the navbar, in the home page, in the player's info section and above the game table.
+The player's name is shown in different part of the page: in the navbar, in the home page, in the player's info section and above the game table.
 But during the first execution I found a bug when trying to access the player’s data.
-I manage to make the name of the player show in different parts of the page by using loop in the class name, and then assigning the value of the player's name stored from the local storage.
+I manage to make the name of the player show in different parts of the page by using loop in the class name, and then assigning the value of the player's name from the local storage.

 When the game has started, the timer doesn't stop when accidentally clicked the start button and even though the stop button is clicked the timer keeps on going.
-I managed to fix it by adding a disable attribute to the button that is not needed during play time.
+I managed to fix it by adding a disable attribute to the button that is not needed during play time, and vice versa.

 When tested the script through JShint, there was a warning about a function declared inside a for loop referencing an outer scope can lead to consfusing semantics.
 It's a function inside the filter method.
 I check it with my mentor.
 I managed to get rid of the warning by not using the variable outside the bracket.